sameldevt/sameldevt/README.md

 # Hello!
-I'm a FullStack Developer 👾
+I'm a Game Developer 👾

 I love creating projects using a wide array of tools and programming languages, with a particular passion for developing 2D games using GML.
 Constantly exploring new technologies and innovative solutions, I strive to craft dynamic and engaging gaming experiences.